 Homes for Heroes

-In response to this growing crisis, RSL LifeCare founded the Contemporary Veterans Homelessness and Assistance Program (Homes for Heroes) at Narrabeen in Sydney.
+In response to this growing crisis, RSL LifeCare founded the Contemporary Veterans Homelessness and Assistance Program – Homes for Heroes – at Narrabeen in Sydney.
 The program is available to veterans of contemporary conflicts, ex-servicemen and women post-1991, and the families of those cohorts, provided they are genuinely homeless.
 In addition to permanent residents, we periodically provide accommodation to families and veterans on a short stay basis.
-There is no other dedicated homeless accommodation for contemporary veterans in Australia.
+There is no other dedicated homeless accommodation for contemporary veterans in NSW.

-The program is a comprehensive rehabilitation service.
+The program provides holistic support to it’s participants.
 We have taken the ‘housing first’ approach advocated by Mission Australia and woven through many ‘wraparound’ programs and services.
 Every resident is required to give back to the program.
 For instance, by doing volunteer work, mentoring others, or engaging in education, training, and rehabilitation opportunities.
 The Homes for Heroes program is not a hotel service.

-The program is intended to provide the young man and woman returning from conflict, the stability, security, support, and opportunity to get back on their feet.
+The program which is overseen by veteran Adrian Talbot is intended to provide the young men and woman returning from conflict, the stability, security, support, and opportunity to get back on their feet.